‘A country that has been through as much as Vietnam has to have some crazy music somewhere.’ – Henry Rollins

 More Information

-We would recommend arriving a few days earlier if you’d like some time to acclimatise and for local sight seeing / time to explore this most fascinating and vibrant of cities.
-A few of the top sites to see are the vast tunnels of Cu Chi dug by the Viet Cong to store weapons, hide in, treat their wounded and generally avoid the Southern army (day trip recommneded).
-You can also visit the Reunification Palace, the War Remnants Museum, the Ho Chi Minh Museum or enjoy the French colonial architecture of the Notre Dame and the old Saigon Post Office.
+We suggest arriving a few days early if you’d like time to acclimate and explore this vibrant and captivating city.
+Some top attractions include the Cu Chi Tunnels—a vast underground network used by the Viet Cong for shelter, storage, and medical care during the war (a day trip is highly recommended).
+You can also visit the Reunification Palace, the War Remnants Museum, and the Ho Chi Minh Museum, or admire the French colonial architecture of landmarks like Notre Dame Cathedral and the historic Saigon Central Post Office.

 Some other highlights include: